-Unless a student volunteers, do not call on them to be a representative of a particular group (racial, ethnic, generational, social, religious, gender, etc.).
-Instead, respect all students foremost as individuals, while honoring the richness of their backgrounds.
+Do not call on any student to be a representative of a particular group (racial, ethnic, generational, social, religious, gender, etc.).
+If a student volunteers, proceed with caution.
+Above all, respect students as individuals, while honoring the richness of their backgrounds.

-Discriminatory Behavior and Hostile Environment (Page 17 of 31)
+Discriminatory Behavior and Hostile Environment (Page 16 of 30)

-Discriminatory behavior can affect a person's employment or education, unreasonably interfere with a person's work or educational performance, or create an intimidating, hostile, or offensive working or learning environment.
+Discriminatory behavior can affect a person's education, unreasonably interfere with a person's work or academic performance, or create an intimidating, hostile, or offensive learning environment.

-Discriminatory behavior can include microaggressions, discriminatory language such as slurs, stereotyping, harassment (for example physical, verbal, graphic, or written), and more blatantly exclusionary actions.
+Discriminatory behavior can include discriminatory language such as microaggressions and stereotypes, harassment (physical, verbal, graphic, or written), and more blatantly exclusionary actions.
 Please note that this can play out during a class session or during learning activities outside of class.

-When sufficiently severe, pervasive, or persistent, discriminatory behavior can create a hostile learning environment, in which the student who is directly impacted by the discriminatory behavior is not the only person affected.
-Others witnessing it are also affected, so it puts educational access more broadly at risk.
+When sufficiently severe, pervasive, or persistent, discriminatory behavior can create a hostile learning environment, in which the student who is directly targeted by the discriminatory behavior is not the only person affected.
+Others witnessing it are also affected.